kwsportracing/site/docs/faq.md

 A: No, a perfectly stock bike will be more than capable for your first track day.
 If you insist on some upgrade for your bike, pads and braided brake lines are a great starting point!

+**Q: What if the forecast is showing a strong change of rain?**

+A: In the event that the forecast is showing a strong chance of rain, we will open a poll for those that have pre-registered for that day.
+If the majority vote in favor of running the day, the day will be run as normal.
+If majority vote against, that day will be cancelled and full refunds will be issued to those who have pre-registered

 ## Tips & Advice from other riders

 ### The big 3